Ayx03/Minecraft_1.0.0_Server/README.md

 Try joining again.

+**Failed to login: Bad login**

+Check the Mojang Authentication server status or edit server.properties on line 19: `online-mode=false` then restart the server.

 **Can't join the server after restarting the server**

 try restarting the game client.

-**Failed to login: Bad login**

-Check the Mojang Authentication server status or edit server.properties on line 19: `online-mode=false`

 Files source: